Small caps: Uses

 Small caps are often used in sections of text that are unremarkable and thus a run of uppercase capital letters might imply an emphasis that is not intended.
 For example, the style of some publications, like The New Yorker and The Economist, is to use small caps for acronyms and initialisms longer than three letters—thus "U.S." and "W.H.O." in normal caps but "nato" in small caps.

 The initialisms ad, ce, am, and pm are sometimes typeset in small caps.

-In printed plays and stage directions, small caps are usually used for the names of characters before their lines.
+In printed plays small caps are used for stage directions and the names of characters before their lines.